 Since 2014, MAMPU partners have established more than 2,200 local community groups, with a total membership of more than 55,000 women.
 Through these groups, women are supported to express their views, convey their priorities publicly, and influence the allocation of state resources for wider benefit, including access to essential services.
 This network plays a pivotal role in shaping government reforms to the benefit of women.

 Towards a Strong and Prosperous Indonesian Society (MAHKOTA Indonesia)

-MAHKOTA builds on the work of the Poverty Reduction Support Facility, which built a unified database covering 97 million individuals, constituting the poorest 40 per cent of Indonesia’s population.
-This data base has assisted Indonesia’s largest social assistance programs to better reach and support the poorest 25 per cent of the population.
-Australia’s support also helped to design a compensation package that allowed Indonesia to reform its fuel subsidies.
+Our work under MAHKOTA builds on the success of the Poverty Reduction Support Facility, which helped the Indonesian Government build a unified database covering 97 million individuals, constituting the poorest 40 per cent of Indonesia’s population.
+This database has helped Indonesia’s largest social assistance programs to reach and support more effectively the poorest 25 per cent of the population.

 Australia-Indonesia Partnership for Pro-poor Policy: The Knowledge Sector Initiative (KSI)